SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 **Note**:
 1.Any SOC platform (including SaaS, cloud-based SOC, or MSSP model) falls under the Platform-Level License category.
 2.Due to the structural and technological neutrality as well as the open-source adaptability of SCSM, enterprises and governments may independently develop SOC platforms in accordance with the platform-level standards.
 However, such SOC platforms must still obtain separate platform-level certification, since only a platform certified at this level qualifies as the semantic engine for security investigation.
+3.If you are building your own platform-level product — whether as an enterprise or a government — a one-time authorization option is available, provided the implementation is non-commercial.

 **Platform-Level Certification Requirements (Next-Generation SOC Paradigm)**:
 1. **Role Database & Interaction**: